yilianrong/bug-bounty-reference/README.md

 - [Cookie Based Self-XSS to Good XSS](https://medium.com/@0xHyde/cookie-based-self-xss-to-good-xss-d0d1ca16dd0e) by hyde
   - The parenthesis characters were being filtered - bypass.
   - The payload couldn't be too many characters - bypass.
+- [XSS "403 forbidden" bypass write up](https://medium.com/@bughunter.sec7/xss-403-forbidden-bypass-akamai-security-write-up-b341f588efb5) by Security Executions Code BugHunter
+  - The author found a cookie injection in a private site that is reflected something in a cookie parameter.
+  - `=` and `()` were block.
+  - ``"-prompt `1`-"//``, worked.

 ### Cross-Site Request Forgery (CSRF)